mglagola/KrayFilters/README.md

 Just a quick little [GPUImage](https://github.com/BradLarson/GPUImage) hack.

-The app works with about 20-24FPS on iPhone 5.
+The app works with about 20-24FPS (Under Resolution: 1920x1080) on iPhone 5.
 Other devices not tested, will most likely be slower.

 ## Setup
 You need [CocoaPods](http://cocoapods.org/) installed.